camwestwood/xapi/recipes/vle/assignment-graded.md

 ```

 ### Result
-The result entity is mandatory for this type of statement.
+The Result entity is mandatory for this type of Statement.
 It can include scaled, raw, min and max score, success, and response (the instructor's feedback).
 See [score](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#Score).
 See the [vocabulary](vocabulary.md) page for a definition of the 'http://xapi.jisc.ac.uk/grade' extension.

 <table>